jesusdarias/iSeeE3-Help/README.md

   <img width="557" alt="image" src="https://user-images.githubusercontent.com/71895708/207846884-0d6da57e-890f-47cc-81a3-a13402093058.png">
   </p>

 5. **Drag and drop the desired nodes from the *Nodes* section to build your explanation experience.
-In this example, we build a simple tree that ensures that at least one global an one local explanation is provided to the user:**
+In this example, we build a simple tree that ensures that at least one global and one local explanation is provided to the user:**

 <p align="center">
 <img width="1110" alt="image" src="https://user-images.githubusercontent.com/71895708/207848462-66f4c4d8-fc5f-4760-b75f-19d98e2af927.png">